History of the United States Army: Twenty-first century

 On 11 September 2001, 53 Army civilians (47 employees and six contractors) and 22 soldiers were among the 125 victims killed in the Pentagon in a terrorist attack when American Airlines Flight 77 commandeered by five Al-Qaeda hijackers slammed into the western side of the building as part of the September 11 attacks.
 Lieutenant General Timothy Maude was the highest-ranking military official killed at the Pentagon, and the most senior U.S. Army officer killed by foreign action since the death of Lieutenant General Simon Bolivar Buckner Jr. on June 18, 1945, in the Battle of Okinawa during World War II.

-In response to the September 11 attacks, and as part of the Global War on Terror, U.S. and NATO combined arms (i.e. Army, Navy, Air Force, Marine, Special Operations) forces invaded Afghanistan in October 2001, replacing the Taliban government.
+In response to the September 11 attacks, U.S. and NATO forces invaded Afghanistan in October 2001, replacing the Taliban government.
+This began the "war on terror."

-The Army took part in the combined U.S. and allied 2003 invasion of Iraq.
-Within months, the mission changed from conflict between regular militaries to counterinsurgency, with large numbers of suicide attacks resulting in the deaths of more than 4,000 U.S. service members (as of March 2008) and injuries to thousands more.
+The Army took part in the U.S. 2003 invasion of Iraq, supported by the United Kingdom, Poland, and Australia.
+Within months, the mission changed from conflict between regular forces to counterinsurgency, with large numbers of suicide attacks resulting in the deaths of more than 4,000 U.S. service members (as of March 2008) and injuries to thousands more.

 Most of the units that carried out the ground campaign phase of the invasion of Iraq, and who bore the larger part of the conflict with the Iraqi Armed Forces in 2003, were those of the Army.
 Since then, they have performed numerous operations against insurgents.